College of Engineering

 Opportunities for B.S.BME graduates will continue to increase.
 Positions available in the medical products industry include the design, development and manufacturing of a wide array of medical devices, computer models to monitor and diagnose disease, biosensors to measure and the design of biocompatible materials for tissue replacement.

-Students who complete the undergraduate program with high scholastic achievement and who are interested in careers in research are encouraged to pursue an advanced degree in biomedical engineering.
-Students with stronger interest in the clinical aspect of biomedical engineering should consider application to the joint program between the Weldon School of Biomedical Engineering and the Indiana University School of Medicine, which leads to a combined degree (M.D./Ph.D.).
+Students who complete the undergraduate program with high scholastic achievement and who are interested in careers in research are encouraged to pursue advanced degrees in biomedical engineering, including a 5-year combined B.S./M.S.
+Students with stronger interest in the clinical aspect of biomedical engineering should consider application to our joint program with the Indiana University School of Medicine, which leads to a combined degree (M.D./Ph.D.).

-- Completion of all FYE requirements (CHM 11600 must be completed prior to the start of the sophomore fall semester in BME).
+- Completion of CHM 11600 prior to the start of the sophomore fall semester

 If these criteria are met, a student will be guaranteed admission into the Weldon School of Biomedical Engineering up to the critical capacity.

-Students not selected are encouraged to pursue admission to one of the other professional engineering schools through which well-established specialty areas within the field of biomedical engineering continue to be offered.
-These programs include agricultural and biological engineering, electrical and computer engineering, mechanical engineering and chemical engineering.
+Students not selected are encouraged to pursue admission to one of the other professional engineering schools at Purdue where well-established specialty areas within the field of biomedical engineering continue to be offered.
+These programs include agricultural and biological engineering, chemical engineering, electrical and computer engineering, industrial engineering, materials engineering, mechanical engineering, and more.

-The BME undergraduate curriculum, which begins in the sophomore year, includes an array of courses that teach engineering science, analysis and design in the context of biological and biomedical problems.
-Courses incorporate instruction in biomolecules, biomechanics, physiological mechanisms and analysis, biological transport, cell biology, biostatistics and bioinstrumentation.
-In addition, elective courses in BME and other engineering disciplines, life science, general education and two professional seminars are required before graduation.
+The BME undergraduate curriculum, which officially begins in the sophomore year, includes an array of courses that teach engineering science, analysis and design in the context of biological and biomedical problems.
+Courses incorporate active learning about biomolecules, biomechanics, physiological mechanisms and analysis, biological transport, cell biology, biostatistics and bioinstrumentation.
+In addition, elective courses in BME and other engineering disciplines, the life sciences, general education and two professional seminars are required before graduation.

 Undergraduate internship, co-op and study abroad programs provide an opportunity for biomedical engineering students to participate in a practical, supervised engineering experience with domestic industry partners or in an international setting.
 Sponsoring companies may choose to place students in a variety of roles, including research, product development, manufacturing, regulatory affairs and marketing.

-A senior design project provides the capstone engineering design experience, which ties together all the previous semesters of coursework on design and analysis into one integrated group project that takes the students from conception through construction and testing to a final presentation.
-Further information about the undergraduate program in biomedical engineering, including a Plans of Study listing required courses and recommended electives, is available through the Weldon School of Biomedical Engineering website.
+A senior design project course provides the capstone engineering design experience, which ties together all the previous semesters of coursework on design and analysis into one integrated team project that takes the students from conception through construction and testing to a final presentation.
+Further information about the undergraduate program in biomedical engineering, including sample Plans of Study listing required courses and recommended electives, is available through the Weldon School of Biomedical Engineering website.

 Minimum Degree Requirements for Biomedical Engineering (B.S.BME)